SIGWROC/sigwroc/content/post/cccc-2024-cfp-mention.md

 As the current Chair, I've worked with so many amazing minds to create and update a public [bibliography](/bibliography), as well as meet regularly over the last few years to inch towards a proposal for Standing Group status.
 We see these two simple, but integral first steps, as a means to advertize and stabilize our presence at 4Cs and across the discipline.

-Thank you all for your continued support!
+Thank you all for your continued support, and we hope to see you at our next SIG meeting in Spokane, WA.

+Sincerely,

+Chris Lindgren
+Chair and Founder of SIGWROC

-And, stay tuned!
+p.s.
+Stay tuned!
 We're almost ready to announce our election results for the Communications Officer, At-Large Member, and Graduate-Student Member positions.